 Budding punching happens when a co-worker punches in another employee’s timecard in their absence.
 Say you are already running late for work and won’t make it in time, so you send a text message to your co-worker asking them to clock you in.
 Alternatively, you may leave work early because you have some errands to take care of and ask your co-worker to clock you out at the end of your shift.
 This type of time theft involves a certain degree of solidarity between the employees, hence the name, buddy punching.

 Some employees may not realize the harm they are doing by engaging in an activity that feels like “helping a buddy out”.
-This is why you have to set crystal clear policies and train your subordinates that this way of “helping a friend out” is actually an act of fraud.
+This is why you have to set crystal clear policies and train your subordinates that this way of “helping a friend out” is actually an act of timesheet fraud.
 Unfortunately, there is no silver bullet to curb buddy punching entirely.
 As the old saying goes, rules are meant to be broken and technology can only partially deter any attempts at buddy punching.
-Though with multiple measures stacked upon each other, it is possible to reduce this type of time theft to a minimum and we will be discussing these measures later.
+Though with multiple measures stacked upon each other, it is possible to reduce this type of timesheet fraud to a minimum and we will be discussing these measures later.

-The legalities involved in buddy punching may vary depending on state or country you are located in.
+The legalities involved in buddy punching may vary depending on the state or country you are located in.
 However, in many cases, buddy punching does constitute fraud and is major grounds for employment termination.
 Most businesses should have policies that outline rules regarding time tracking.
 Put merely; buddy punching is a dishonest practice and in severe instances, it can be treated as an illegal act.

 Time theft may seem ephemeral but it is actually very expensive.
 It is difficult to come up with an accurate dollar estimate but some research shows that the average worker steals about 4 hours each week, which, when summed up, equals almost six weeks annually and costs businesses upwards of 400 billion in the US alone.
 If you have a large workforce with many employees engaging in buddy punching, the implicated costs can quickly add up.